rptb1/tammy-norie/plan/unsinkability.rst

 _`.dim`

   These are the approximate dimensions of the `.vol`_ based on measurements made on 2019-11-23/25 (`.dim.notes`_).
 The purpose of this table is to estimate total displacement volume.
 In many cases geometrical approximations have been used (such as averaging the ends of a trapezium) so this table should not be used to order sections of foam.
-[TODO: Consider the weight of the foam.]
+[TODO: Consider the weight of the foam.
+Current estimate is about 15kg.]

 Volumes table